rustyeddy/rustyeddy.com/content/software/_index.md

 ## Design

+The design phase happens before any coding begins and is primarily an interaction with the non-technical users and development team with discussions and activities on a non-technical level.

+The whole point of the design phase is to get the users and developers on the same page.

 ### Use Cases

+The first step in the process is to establish the _use-cases_ to get the users to describe what the software needs to do and how they will go about using it.

 Use cases in short are the tasks the software will be required to perform.
 Uses cases are non-technical best stated in _story